tableau/hyper-db/website/docs/sql/external/formats.md

   compression internally, so gzipping a Parquet file is not advisable and therefore not used in practice.

+`MAX_FILE_SIZE => integer`

+: If set, the `COPY TO` statement will write to multiple files, each of size specified by `MAX_FILE_SIZE`, with the exception of the last file.

 ## Text Format {#external-format-text}

-When the `FORMAT => 'text'` option is used, the data is read as a text file with one line per table row.
+When the `FORMAT => 'text'` option or a file extension of `.txt` is used, the data is read or written as a text file with one line per table row.
+Optionally, gzip compressed text files can also be read, with the extension `.txt.gz`.

 Columns in a row are separated by the delimiter character.
 The column values are string representations of the values, as if the values were casted to the `text` type.
 The specified null string represents a SQL null value.
 An error will be raised if any line of the input file contains more or fewer columns than expected.